57blocks/website-article/articles/Get a Print Quote in Seconds - Not Weeks/README.md

 Our project aimed to design a system that used supplier data from all these systems to identify the best supplier to produce a buyer's print job and generate the necessary pricing and delivery date in less than three seconds.

-We discovered early in the project, that the pricing engine calculations didn't take much time or processing power for a single supplier.
+We discovered early in the project that the pricing engine calculations didn't take much time or processing power for a single supplier.
 However, the processing time and power exponentially increased when applying the pricing formula to the data set of every supplier across a supplier network.

 This table summarizes how we approached solving this problem: